granek/aimhii/README.md

 There are several different ways to install AIM-HII:

-1. 1: recommended for a standard desktop
+1. Docker: recommended for a standard desktop
 2. 2: recommended for a bioinformatics server
 3. 3: recommended for pros